Pennsylvania governor says he’s tested positive for COVID-19

 Wolf’s public schedule for the past week had just one event — a virtual news conference about the pandemic on Monday where he appeared along with his health secretary, Dr. Rachel Levine, and one of her deputies.
 All wore masks as they took turns at the podium.

-His spokesperson, Lyndsay Kensinger, said others were tested at the same time, but she said federal health privacy rules prevented her from identifying them.
+People considered to be “close contacts” of Wolf have been told of their possible exposure and are now in quarantine, including Levine and several members of his senior staff.
+All have tested negative so far, according to the governor’s office.

+Wolf’s spokesperson, Lyndsay Kensinger, said “multiple members” of the governor’s security detail recently tested positive for COVID-19.
+She said Wolf has been primarily at his home or working from the offices of the Pennsylvania Emergency Management Agency over the past few months.

-Nearly a month ago, the Wolf administration strengthened its mask mandate and required out-of-state travelers to test negative for the coronavirus before arrival.
+Last month, the Wolf administration strengthened its mask mandate and required out-of-state travelers to test negative for the coronavirus before arrival.
 But infections, hospitalizations and deaths have continued to increase sharply in the state, prompting Wolf to reveal Monday that he is considering new mitigation measures.

 Pennsylvania is averaging about 10,000 new confirmed cases per day, up more than 50% in two weeks, according to an AP analysis of data from The COVID Tracking Project.
 Hospitalizations have risen tenfold this fall.
 The state is averaging 140 deaths per day, up 64% since Nov.
 24.